Tools for Organismal Research

 Physiology: chemically defended, polymorphic coloration

-Publication: in concert with the evolution of monogamy study
+Publication: In progress - will be published in concert with the evolution of monogamy study

 Other Animal Genomes